 Austrian Airlines cancels 52 flights due to staff meetings

-BERLIN, June 2 (Reuters) - Lufthansa LHAG.DE subsidiary Austrian Airlines (AUA) said on Thursday it was cancelling 52 short- and medium-haul flights due to in-person information meetings of on-board and ground personnel.
+BERLIN, June 2 (Reuters) - Lufthansa LHAG.DE subsidiary Austrian Airlines (AUA) said on Thursday it was cancelling 52 short- and medium-haul flights because of the first round of in-person staff meetings since the pandemic.

-There have been a spate of cancellations as airlines around the world rebuild flight crews after the COVID-19 pandemic travel slowdown.
+Around the world, flights have been cancelled as demand as bounced back following the pandemic and staffing levels have not recovered from deep cuts as airlines laid off workers when revenues dropped during lockdown restrictions on movement.

-"From the current perspective, 26 round trips, i.e. outbound and return flights, and about 5,200 passengers are affected today out of about 400 planned flights," said an AUA spokesperson, adding that long-haul flights would not be affected.
+Austrian law did not allow companies to shed employees but the country has not escaped disruption and unions say there is a shortage of staff.

 ((zuzanna.szymanska@thomsonreuters.com; +49 30 4036 18603;))